bxdoan/bxdoan/README.md

 <div align="center">

-> It doesn’t do any good to pretend you can’t see what’s going on.
+> Few things can help an individual more than to place responsibility on him, and to let him know that you trust him.

-> — Yuuya Mochizuki —
+> — Booker T. Washington —

 </div>